brson/the-end-of-unsafety/script.md

 ## Disclaimers

 A quick disclaimer.
-Rust is a direct competitor to C and C++ in the marketplace.
 In the Rust project we take great pride in being civil, in not putting down the competition.
-Still, this talk will say much about the weaknesses of C and C++ in comparison to Rust.
+But Rust is a direct competitor to C and C++ in the marketplace, and this talk will say much about the weaknesses of C and C++ in comparison to Rust.
 As former C and C++ programmers ourselves we have the greatest respect for their users and creators.
-We'll try to stick to objective facts, and we beg your forgiveness if we misspeak.
-Toward the end of this talk we'll discuss some of Rust's own weaknesses, to balance the score.
+We'll try to stick to the facts, and we beg your forgiveness if we misspeak.
+Toward the end of this talk we'll discuss some of Rust's own weaknesses.

 <!-- The Age of Unsafety -->